mabthew/anagram/README.md

 ### Frontend

 I am far from a React expert, but I'm always looking to learn something new.
 For this reason I made a simple interface to show the functionality of the API.
-I probably spent more time than I should've making the Anagram Finder logo, but the page was pretty empty so I wanted to add a little personal touch.
+I probably spent more time than I should've making the Anagram Finder logo, but the page was a little empty so I wanted to add a little personal touch.

 ### Looking ahead